zaccamatteo/vagrant-hadoop/README.md

 2. [Download and install Vagrant](http://www.vagrantup.com/downloads.html).
 3. Run ```vagrant box add centos65 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.1/centos65-x86_64-20131205.box```
 4. Git clone this project, and change directory (cd) into this project (directory).
+4. Edit ```setup.sh``` to set the version of Hadoop you want to install and make sure it's available on the mirror (and if not, change it)
 5. Run ```vagrant up``` to create the VM.
 6. Run ```vagrant ssh``` to get into your VM.
 7. Run ```vagrant destroy``` when you want to destroy and get rid of the VM.